-VR finally feels real in 2018.
-With PlayStation VR, HTC Vive, and Oculus Rift out alongside cheaper headsets like the Samsung Gear VR, Google Daydream View and Cardboard, you have yourself a huge selection of both high-end and mobile games to choose from.
+Midway through 2018, it feels like VR is hitting its stride.
+With PlayStation VR, HTC Vive (don't forget the Pro too!) and Oculus Rift out alongside cheaper headsets like the Oculus Go, Samsung Gear VR, Google Daydream View and Cardboard, you have yourself a huge selection of both high-end and mobile games to choose from.

 There are more game developers than ever before learning the ins and outs of VR development, meaning there's an influx of games hitting the arena.
 After playing our fair share across the different headsets, we've rounded up the most exciting VR games you must check out now.
 Keep checking back though – we can barely keep up with all the new stuff.

-For our full list of picks for HTC's headset, check out our comprehensive best HTC Vive games round-up.
+For our full list of picks for HTC's headsets, check out our comprehensive best HTC Vive games round-up.
 Below are some highlights with a range of free and paid-for titles to try.

 A fantastic multiplayer game, Rec Room puts you in a social club where you can join other players partaking in a range of activities from paintball to disc golf.
 The lively animations and customisation options make this feel like the Wii Sports of VR games right now.

 Already a classic VR game, The Lab from Valve is a showcase that lets you choose from various slick and delightful minigames that are simple yet addictive.
 Even the VR menu screen is fun.
 The best part?
 It's free.

 Star Trek: Bridge Crew

 There is no game that better shows off the cooperative possibilities of VR than Ubisoft and Red Storm's Star Trek: Bridge Crew.
 You and a group of friends get together to command a ship that's run into some trouble.
 You'll battle with Klingons and boldly explore the final frontier.